Jrsnow8921/SnowWeatherWidget/README.md

-In widget class please set your api key you obtain from api.weatherunderground.com
+In weather class please set your api key you obtain from api.weatherunderground.com

 <YOUR API KEY>